str4d/age-plugin-remote/README.md

 provides it when starting the agent.
 The proxy identity may access all real identities that the authority provides when starting the agent.

-`TAG` exists because `PORT` is too small to be collision-resistant across multiple restarts.
 A 32-bit `TAG` can be persisted in the proxy identity file, and then reused with a small-enough chance of collision (since we only care about collisions on a per-user level, and similar age tags in other identities are also 32 bits).
-The proxy run by the agent provides the live mapping from `TAG` to `PORT`.

 To reuse proxy identities, you might need a one-time remote server setup: